• Art Magazine

 In Italy, the initial focus was on "additional forms of autonomy," such as the recognition and preservation of the Lombard dialect; now, there is already talk of "withdrawal from everything."
 It would hardly surprise any art historian if the xenophobic Lega, which has been part of the governing coalition since June 2018, were to soon resurrect the Lombard crown from obscurity.

 The Lega's original and full name is “Lega Nord per l'indipendenza della Padania” (Northern League for the Independence of Padania).
-This “propaganda state” of Padania has quite a lot in common with the former Lombard kingdom, and the famous Iron Crown of the Lombards has attracted other power-hungry neurotics: Holy Roman Emperors constantly wore it in the Middle Ages to reinforce their claim to Lombardy, now called “Kingdom of Italy” Napoleon Bonaparte , and as Emperor Napoleon I, he brought 23 years of war with 3.5 million war dead.
+This “propaganda state” of Padania has quite a lot in common with the former Lombard kingdom, and the famous Iron Crown of the Lombards has attracted other power-hungry neurotics: Holy Roman Emperors constantly wore it in the Middle Ages to reinforce their claim to “Kingdom of Italy” Lombardy, now called Napoleon Bonaparte , and as Emperor Napoleon I, he brought 23 years of war with 3.5 million war dead.

 Lina Sahne